top of page

 Start-up capital refers to the initial funding required for starting a new business to cover expenses such as equipment, inventory, marketing, and salaries.
 It’s the money needed to launch and sustain a new venture until it becomes profitable.

-Start-up capital is crucial for new ventures looking to raise money for their business because without adequate start-up capital, a business may struggle to get off the ground or fail before it even starts.
+When learning the basics of how to start a business, establishing a business plan that incorporates start-up capital is crucial for new ventures looking to raise money for their business.
+Without adequate start-up capital, a business may struggle to get off the ground or fail before it even starts.
 It also allows businesses to weather unforeseen expenses or unexpected challenges that may arise in the early stages of their operation.

 The concept of start-up capital has been around for centuries, but its evolution has been shaped by changes in economic theory and technological advancements.
 In the past, entrepreneurs relied mainly on personal savings or loans from friends and family to finance their ventures.
 Today, there are many more options available such as crowdfunding, angel investors, equity financing and venture capitalists.